CuiChangIsLaJi/preNet/README.md

   To train and test a model:
   `python train_and_test.py --config-path config/ --model-path model/`
   To predict the docking activity of a 60-nt pre-RNA:
-  `python predict.py --config-path config/ --model-path model/ --sequence [sequence]`
+  `python predict.py --config-path config/ --model model/ --sequence [sequence]`
   To interpret the model with Gradient Class Activation Mapping:
-  `python interpret.py --config-path config/ --model-path model/ --threshold [threshold score to select the candidates you are interested in]`
+  `python interpret.py --config-path config/ --model model/ --threshold [threshold score to select the candidates you are interested in]`